ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/server/kb/document-identifier-generation.markdown

   * From a server running on node 'B':
       * Creating a third document with 'users/' => can result for example with document ID: _'users/0000000000000000034-B'_
       * Note: node tag 'B' was appended to the ID generated, as the server handling the request is on node 'B'.
-        But, since each server has its own local Etag, this value will _not_ necessarily be sequential (or unique) across the nodes
+        But, since each server has its own local Etag, the numeric part in the ID will _not_ necessarily be sequential (or unique) across the nodes
         within the database group in the cluster, as can happen when creating documents at partition time.

 * **Note**: